philipkierkegaard/animal_classification/reports/README.md

 --- question 15 fill here ---

+For our project, we developed Docker images for training, evaluation, and API deployment.
+Each image was defined in its own Dockerfile, specifying dependencies, configurations, and entry points.
+For example, our training image automatically runs the train.py script.
+You can find the Dockerfile [here](insert link).
+We ran our training experiments using a simple command like: docker run --name experiment1 train:latest
+This setup ensured all parameters were predefined in the code or configuration files, which kept our process consistent and simple.
+While this approach worked well, allowing for dynamic arguments (e.g., docker run trainer:latest --lr 1e-3 --batch_size 64) could have made experiments more flexible.
+It would allow quick adjustments and automation for tasks like hyperparameter sweeps, making workflows more adaptable in future projects.

 ### Question 16

 > **When running into bugs while trying to run your experiments, how did you perform debugging?
 Additionally, did you**